fw4spl-org/fw4spl-doc/FAQ/FAQ-ServiceCreation.rst

 The file ``operators/config.hpp`` is automatically generated, it provides ``OPERATORS_CLASS_API`` and ``OPERATORS_API`` that allow to expose the methods.

-The doxygen section of the service is very important (see :ref:`Documentation`), it is parse by cmake to register properly the service.
+**The doxygen section of the service is very important** (see :ref:`Documentation` Rule: 43), it is parsed by cmake to register properly the service.

 In the source file ``SMesher.cpp`` should be in the folder ``<src_dir>/bundles/operators/src/operators``: